 Monitoring Web Pages, Processes, Services and UNC Paths

 LogicMonitor has datasources that enable you to monitor web pages, processes, services and UNC Paths.
 By default, Active Discovery is disabled for these datasources.
-Web Pages and UNC Paths will need to be added as instances on a per device basis.
-See the instructions below:
+Web Pages and UNC Paths will need to be added as instances on a per-device basis.

 If you'd like to monitor a consistent set of processes or services across many devices, it is more efficient to clone an existing datasource that already monitors processes or services, such as the WinProcessStats- datasource, enable Active Discovery and add filters to match the processes or services you wish to monitor.
-If, on the other hand, you'd like to monitor services or processes on a per device basis, follow the appropriate instructions below:
+If, on the other hand, you'd like to monitor services or processes on a per-device basis, follow these instructions:

 The name of the monitored web page as it will appear in LogicMonitor.

 The full URL for the web page, or the relative URL path for the web page if the website domain is already associated with the device.

 The type of process or service you are adding.
 The dropdown values for this field will be limited based on whether the device runs a Windows or Linux Operating System.